UCLNatSci/Mathematics-for-Natural-Sciences-2/_sources/ProofLogic/propositionallogic.md

-Since in the first line the case of the two premises being simultaneously true results in $p$ being true and in the third line the case of the two premises being true results in $p$ being false, this argument is fallacy.
+Since in the first line the case of the two premises being simultaneously true results in $p$ being true and in the third line the case of the two premises being true results in $p$ being false, this argument is false.

 ## Logical Implications
 A proposition $P(p,\,q,\,\dots)$ is said to <b>Logically Imply</b> a proposition $Q(p,\,q,\,\dots)$ if $Q(p,\,q,\,\dots)$ is true whenever $P(p,\,q,\,\dots)$ is